Anastasiaivanov/MobileScheduler/README.md

 Selenium-java tests for mobile app "Mobile Scheduler".

-The app provides a service to create events on user's timetable.
+The app provides a service to create events on user's schedule.

 A project to build up a test coverage for an android mobile app.